shakacode/comfortable-media-surfer/CONTRIBUTING.md

 ### 2. Get it running locally

+- Install NodeJS and yarn
+- Install JS dependencies with `yarn`
 - Install gem dependencies with `bundle install`
 - There's nothing to configure, by default database is SQLite so it will be created for you.
 Just run `bundle exec rake db:migrate`